wqjuser/cursor-auto-free/README.EN.md

 ## ⚠️ Disclaimer
-This project is for learning and research purposes only, aiming to study the device identification mechanism of cursor IDE** We strongly recommend that you purchase [Coursor]（ https://cursor.sh/ ）Authentic authorization * * to support developers.
+This project is for learning and research purposes only, aiming to study the device identification mechanism of cursor IDE** We strongly recommend that you purchase [Coursor](https://cursor.sh/) Authentic authorization * * to support developers.

 Using this script may violate the terms of use of Cursor.
 The author is not responsible for any issues caused by the use of this script, including but not limited to: